 “I said back off, lieutenant.”
-Samuel glared at his subordinate, golden-brown eyes narrowing.
+Samuel glared at his subordinate, amber eyes narrowing.

-Samuel didn’t let go, cupping the side of her neck with one hand while maintaining his hold on her arm with the other.
-He leaned down until his nose bumped her temple and drew in a lungful of air.
+Samuel grasped her from behind, cupping the side of her neck with one hand while the other held onto her arm.
+When she was steady, he leaned down until his nose bumped her temple and drew in a lungful of air.

 Abby’s heartbeat skyrocketed.
 Everything she’d done to stay off the Fae Touched community’s radar could be wiped out with a single whiff.

 “Be calm.”
-He inhaled again, his thumb making small circles at the base of her skull, the rough pads of his fingertips resting over the rapid pulse in her throat.
+He inhaled again, his thumb making small circles at the base of her skull, the rough pads of his fingertips resting on the rapid pulse in her throat.

 Was he kidding?

 “I need to go.”
-Her skin grew damp with sweat, her silk shirt sticking to her back.
 Abby wanted desperately to break the deceptively gentle hold and run.
-Instead, she held perfectly still, resisting the instinctive urge that all prey possessed to flee from a dangerous predator.
-Running would only make things worse—if that were even possible.
+Instead, she held perfectly still, her silk blouse sticking to her damp skin as she resisted the instinctive urge that all prey possessed to flee from an apex predator.
+Running would make things worse—if that were even possible.

 “I’m not going to hurt you,” Samuel said.
 He wrapped the long fall of her ponytail around his knuckles and brought the captured blond ends to his nose.
 “But I need to know what species you are.”

 “I…I don’t know what you’re talking about.”
 The fingers tangled in her hair were inappropriately intimate, even for a Ferwyn male.
-She sensed the commander wasn’t purposely trying to scare her, but he was doing a bang-up job of it anyway.
+Abby sensed the commander wasn’t purposely trying to scare her, but he was doing a bang-up job of it anyway.
 “I’m human.
-Untouched by Fae magic,” she told him, working to control the quiver in her voice, and failing.
+Untouched by Fae magic,” she told him, working to control the quiver in her voice and failing.

 She had always been a miserable liar.

 “Commander, what are you doing?”
-Lady Rose interrupted the tense exchange, hands on her slender hips.
+Lady Rose interrupted the tense exchange, fists on her slender hips.
 “Release the girl so we can finish up here.”

-Abby waited, hardly daring to breathe while Samuel slowly unraveled her ponytail from his fist and stepped away.
+Abby waited, hardly daring to breathe while Samuel slowly unraveled her ponytail and stepped away.

-“Thank you,” she said without thinking, the polite response written into Abby’s DNA at birth and honed at her Southern mother’s knee.
-No matter how inane-sounding the reply, she was grateful for anything that placed distance between them.
-Anything that kept the powerful Alpha from figuring out who she was.
+“Thank you,” she said without thinking, the polite response written into her DNA at birth and honed at her Southern mother’s knee.
+No matter how inane the reply sounded, she was grateful for anything that placed distance between them.
+Anything that kept the powerful Alpha from figuring out who Abby was.
 What she was.

-Her legs felt like they wouldn’t hold her weight, but she managed to maintain a slow, steady pace toward her boss and the impatiently waiting vampire queen.
+Her legs felt like they wouldn’t hold her weight, but she managed a slow, steady pace toward her boss and the impatiently waiting vampire queen.